Skip to Content

 Being hurt in a serious accident is bad enough, let alone finding out that the accident did not have to happen.
 While some maritime and water-related injuries are unavoidable, many of these accidents are caused by negligence and could have easily been prevented.
 The sad truth is that far too many victims are left to suffer with permanent, life-changing injuries because of someone else’s carelessness and recklessness.
 When companies decide to put profits ahead of people and accidents occur, they need to be held fully accountable for the consequences.

 At Brais Law Firm, we understand that our clients have been dealt a very difficult and unfair hand.
-Our objective is to help right the wrong and make sure that the responsible parties are held legally accountable for their actions.
+We focus on making sure the responsible parties are held legally accountable for their actions.
 In every maritime accident case that we handle, we work to obtain full and fair compensation for our clients.
 Depending upon the specific facts and circumstances surrounding the case and the type of claim filed (maritime or non-maritime), our clients may be entitled to recover the following types of damages:

 • Maintenance and cure benefits for “seamen”